READ-BYI-PLEASE/Vie-s-boundaries-and-such./README.md

 The name is Vie.

-I'm a certified sapiosexual.
+I'm a certified sapioromantic.

-Online family includes Saebre, Sherkivy, Angel and my beloved love, Theo.
+Online family includes Sherkivy, Angel and my beloved love, Theo.

 I live in the Philippines.

+Closest friend is Anon.

 I speak Filipino/English only.